EmberTSeal/EmberTSeal/README.md

   - CPP

 - 🔭 I’m currently working on:
-  - a //Landing Page// project using CSS flexbox
+  - a Landing Page project using CSS flexbox
+  - a project for Synapse 1.0
   - some minor challenges from FrontEndMentor

 - 📫 How to reach me: